 Growing up in Florida, the tropical climate demanded minimal, loose-fitting clothing; I essentially lived in my swimsuit or a dress of some kind at all times.
 Dresses (or even beach coverups!) were super easy to just throw on and those “outfits” didn’t require a lot of premeditation… you can see how brands like Lilly Pulitzer with their classic, easy dresses are so popular in the Southern states.
 I always had a comfy, loose-fitting dress handy — bonus points if it was strapless (minimal body contact in the event of a back / shoulder sunburn).
 I didn’t keep any of my curated dresses when I moved to Seattle, assuming I would never need them… Natalie, meet Global Warming.
 Since I moved to the Pacific Northwest in 2012, it seems like the summer temperatures get higher and higher and last for a longer period of time every year and I regret not keeping any of my comfy house dresses.

-When I recently re-watched the Marie Antoinette movie, I really related with the scene where she asks the royal dressmaker to make her something “simple” that she can relax in (no corsets or bustiers, seen above)… and I thought: “Yes!
+When I recently re-watched the Marie Antoinette movie, I really related with the scene where she asks the royal dressmaker to make her something “simple” that she can relax in (read: no corsets or bustiers, as seen above)… and I thought: “Yes!
 That’s exactly what every woman needs, especially as we approach warmer temperatures!”
 Leggings / joggers with sweatshirts and lounge sets have been fine for hanging around the house this winter and spring (coronavirus chic!), but it was 86°F in Seattle last weekend and if I had worn sweats I would have completely melted down.
 I have a few cute silky pajama cami / shorts sets, but sometimes you just want a damn dress.

 For the past couple of years everyone has seemed to go crazy for the “Amazon nightgown“.
 Admittedly, it’s an easy way to look pulled together when all you’re doing is essentially throwing on a caftan.
 While I fully appreciate the ease of this dress (and understand it’s popularity), I’m not crazy about the bohemian style of the dresses or their longer sleeves for summer.
 While I like sleeves in general I prefer to have the option to add or remove layers if I need to regulate my temperature (#hyperhidrosisprobs).
 These boho muumuus just don’t fit my personal style and if I bought one it would probably end up just sitting in my closet for years until I finally decided to donate it.